 Pensacola Area Beach Dives

 The Pensacola area has some great places where you don’t need a boat to go diving.
 These sites listed below all can be done by driving to the location and doing a classic shore dive or snorkel.
 In general you would want to dive in the gulf side (except Ft.
-Pickens) as the visibility is much better than the bay side.
+Pickens) the visibility is much better than the bay side.
 Don’t forget to bring your dive flag and stay close to it as some site do have boat traffic.

 Location: 5 miles east of Casino Beach on Pensacola Beach, Parking Lot H